This article will share with you how to prepare and pass the SC-200: Microsoft Security Operations Analyst certification exam successfully.

 - Email notifications

 Overall, I think Microsoft Worldwide Learning is doing a good job of gradually shaping these exams to reflect real-world Azure security best practice scenarios.
-The SC-200 exam is logically organized and focused solely on Microsoft 365 Defender, Azure Sentinel, and Azure Security Center / Azure Defender.
+The SC-200 exam is logically organized and focused solely on Microsoft 365 Defender, Microsoft Sentinel, and Microsoft Defender for Cloud.

 Schedule SC-200 Exam